-As of September 26, 2022, we had 80,807 shares of common stock issued and outstanding, outstanding warrants to purchase 35,704 shares of common stock, warrants to purchase 2.4 shares of our Series C Preferred Stock that upon exercise are convertible into 2,100 shares of common stock, outstanding stock options to purchase 12,291 shares of common stock, 17 outstanding shares of Series C Preferred Stock that are convertible into 14,497 shares of common stock.
-All common stock warrants and stock options are convertible, or exercisable into, one share of common stock.
-The Series C Preferred Stock (issued in three series) is convertible into shares of common stock at \$1.16 per share (Series C-2) or \$1.15 per share (Series C-3), respectively.
+As of September 14, 2023, we had 1,746 shares of common stock issued and outstanding, outstanding warrants to purchase 713 shares of common stock, warrants to purchase 2.4 shares of our Series C Preferred Stock that upon exercise are convertible into 42 shares of common stock, outstanding stock options to purchase 275 shares of common stock, outstanding restricted stock units to purchase 69 shares of common stock, and 14 outstanding shares of Series C Preferred Stock that are convertible into 243 shares of common stock.
+All common stock warrants, stock options, and restricted stock units are convertible, or exercisable into, one share of common stock.
+The Series C Preferred Stock (issued in three series) is convertible into shares of common stock at \$58 per share (Series C-1), \$60.70 per share (Series C-2) or \$57.50 per share (Series C-3), respectively.
 The Series C Preferred stock purchase warrants are convertible into Series C Preferred Stock at \$1,000 per share for either Series C-1, Series C-2, or Series C-3 Preferred Stock, as applicable.
+The Series C Stock and the shares of Series C Stock issuable upon exercise of certain warrants are entitled to receive dividends, payable in shares of our common stock, at a rate of 10%, 15%, 20%, and 25%, of the number of shares of common stock issuable upon conversion of the Series C Stock, on the 12th, 24th, 36th and 48th month anniversary of the initial closing of the private placement, which occurred on August 19, 2020, provided that the holder of such shares has not converted the shares of Series C Stock prior to the applicable dividend rate.

-On June 21, 2022, we amended our articles of incorporation, as amended, to increase the number of authorized shares of common stock from 175,000,000 to 275,000,000 shares.
+On June 30, 2023, we amended our Articles of Incorporation to increase the number of authorized shares of common stock from 5,500 to 75,000 shares.